SarvarKh/Course-Project-ITPU-1/README.md

 - Retrieve all inventories by price (min, max) and inventory type

 ## Testing
-- Dish and Bedclothing mapRow methods
+- Dish and Bedclothing mapRow methods - unit tested
+- Inventory DAO methods - unit tested

 ## Technologies Used
 This project was built using the following technologies: